TerrenceMM2/MongoLines/README.md

 # coursework14-news-scrape
 Vanderbilt Coding Boot Camp - Coursework 14 - News Scrape (MongoDB/Mongoose/Cheerio)
 Live Link: https://mongolines.herokuapp.com

 - - -

 ## Purpose
 MongoLines pulls the latest headlines and allows user to quickly view and add/view comments.
-For this app, the https://newyorker.com is being scraped.
+For this app, https://newyorker.com is being scraped.
+The purpose of this app is to demonstrate the use of NPM Cheerio for web scraping, MVC app structuring, and utilizing MongoDB/Mongoose to store and relate data ("collections").

 - - -